 - (deck 7) Buffet Restaurant (self-service buffet, hot and cold meals, kids menus)

-- (deck 7) Bar Lounge (patisserie/specialty coffee bar selling sandwiches, cakes, pastries, fruit salads, yoghurt, ice cream, hot/cold drinks)
+- (deck 7) Bar Lounge (patisserie/specialty coffee bar selling sandwiches, cakes, pastries, fruit salads, yogurt, ice cream, hot/cold drinks)

-- (deck 7) Shopping Center (gifts, souvenirs, spirits, wines, tobaccos, brand perfumes and cosmetics, skincare products, leather goods, toys, confectionery, fashion clothing and accessories, gadgets and electronics, designer watches, sunglasses and jewellery, convenience goods and travel essentials).
-Onboard retail shopping promotions are often held and provide up to 50% discounted pricing on big brand merchandise.
+- (deck 7) Shopping Center (gifts, souvenirs, spirits, wines, tobaccos, brand perfumes and cosmetics, skincare products, leather goods, toys, confectionery, fashion clothing and accessories, gadgets and electronics, designer watches, sunglasses and jewelry, convenience goods and travel essentials).
+Onboard retail shopping promotions are often held and provide up to 50% discounted pricing on top-brand merchandise.